francojeferson/challenge-artificial-intelligence/memory-bank/progress.md

 - Initial focus on modularity, extensibility, and local processing
 - Emphasis on adaptive, user-centered experience and robust documentation
+- Shifted primary technology stack to Python 3.8+ for better alignment with PRD

 ## Success Criteria